 Linda J. Moriarty, NRP, served as the Region 1 Executive Director for over 30 years and made countless contributions to the advancement of the profession through her work on local, state and national committees.

 There is no official nomination form for the LJM Lifetime Achievement Award.
-Please submit a letter detailing why your nominee should receive the award.
+Please submit a letter detailing why your nominee should receive the award, based on the listed criteria.
 Solicit supporting letters from others who feel the same.

 M-F 0800-1600 Closed on State/Federal Holidays